Triviality properties of principal bundles on singular curves: Applications

 \section{Applications}

 \begin{proposition} Let $\overline{C}$ be a projective curve over an algebraically closed field $k$, and $G$ a semisimple simply connected group.
 The moduli stack $\operatorname{Bun}_G(\overline{C})$ of principal $G$-bundles on $\overline{C}$ is connected (it is well known to be smooth, see, e.g., \cite{wang}). \end{proposition} \begin{proof} The proof of Proposition 5 in \cite{DS} generalises easily (using Theorem \ref{Corollary1}) with one small change in detail.

 Let $B$ be a Borel subgroup of $G$, and $H\subset B$ a maximal torus.
 Let $\Bun_G$, $\Bun_H$ and $\Bun_B$ denote the corresponding stacks of bundles on $\overline {C}$. $\pi_0(\Bun_B)$ surjects onto $\pi_0(\Bun_G)$ (by Theorem \ref{Corollary1}), and $\pi_0(\Bun_H)$ is in bijection with $\pi_0(\Bun_B)$ (as in \cite{DS}).
-Therefore it suffices to connect the image of a $H$-bundle in $\Bun_G$ to the trivial $G$-bundle.
-To do this we need to show (since coroots generate cocharacters) that if we twist a $H$-bundle by a cocharacter, the image of the $H$-bundle (in $\Bun_G$) stays in the same connected component.
+Therefore it suffices to connect the image of an $H$-bundle in $\Bun_G$ to the trivial $G$-bundle.
+To do this we need to show (since coroots generate cocharacters) that if we twist an $H$-bundle by a cocharacter, the image of the $H$-bundle (in $\Bun_G$) stays in the same connected component.
 This follows from Proposition \ref{gl2sl2} (see Section \ref{einfach}). \end{proof}

 Assume for the rest of this section that $\overline{C}$ is a reduced projective curve over $k=\Bbb{C}$.
 Let $p_1,\dots,p_n$ be smooth points of $\overline{C}$ such that $C=\overline{C}-\{p_1,\dots,p_n\}$ is affine.
 Choose local uniformizing parameters at the points $p_i$.